Getting Started with the Viv API

 • API Key — Your unique authentication credential

-• Geo Access — Which geographic regions you can access
+• Location Access — Which geographic locations you can access

 2. Make Your First Request